accurascan/React-Native-AccuraScan-KYC/README.md

 isMRZEnable: boolean
 }

-## Optional: Get Dynamic license configuration from SDK.
-It returns all active functionalities of your license.
+## Optional

 ### Setting up Dynamic License

 ```
   const getAccuraSetupDynamic = async () => {
+    //Refer the Demo App for example
     let config = {
-      licensePath: keyFilePath,  // for key.license file path
+      licensePath: keyFilePath,  // for key.license file path downloaded and stored in the local storage
-      faceLicensePath: faceFilePath // for accuraface.license file path
+      faceLicensePath: faceFilePath // for accuraface.license file path downloaded and stored in the local storage
     };

-    //Method for get dynamic license info from native OS.
+    //Method to get details from dynamic license
     AccurascanKyc.getDynamicMetaData([config], (error, response) => {
       if (error != null) {